What is The Leaky Cauldron?

 How does dining work at The Leaky Cauldron?

-You should note that, on busy days, when The Leaky Cauldron’s queues are pretty full, you can anticipate waiting 45 to 60 minutes before making it to the register to place your order.
+You should note that, on busy days, when The Leaky Cauldron’s queues are pretty full, you can anticipate waiting 45 to 60 minutes before making it to the front of the line.

 What was The Leaky Cauldron’s opening date?